burnoil/EndpointAdvisor/README.md

 # SHOT (System Health Observation Tool)
 ### SHOT (System Health Observation Tool) is a PowerShell-based application designed to monitor system health, compliance, and provide real-time alerts.
 Built with WPF, it runs as a system tray utility, offering a lightweight yet powerful way to keep tabs on critical system metrics, YubiKey certificate status, and organizational announcements.
-This tool was written for MIT Lincoln Laboratory.
+This tool was written for MIT Lincoln Laboratory and is currently a work in progress.

 ## Features